-721.9(G) Limiting the Claim to Copyright in a Computer Program registered material, public domain material, or copyrightable material that is owned by a party other than the copyright claimant.
+721.9(G) Limiting the Claim to Copyright in a Computer Program

-If the computer program contains an appreciable substantial amount of unclaimable material, the applicant should exclude that material from the claim.
-As discussed in Section 721.8, this category includes previously published material, previously
+If the computer program contains an appreciable amount of unclaimable material, the applicant should exclude that material from the claim.
+As discussed in Section 721.8, this category includes previously published material, previously registered material, public domain material, or copyrightable material that is owned by a party other than the copyright claimant.